morg-mov/firefly/README.md

 # Firefly
 A bot I'm making for a server I'm in.

-It sucks.
-Don't use it.
+It sucks right now.
+Come back later.

-# Deploy Instructions
+## Deploy Instructions
 What did I just tell you?
 (TBA)